Enjeux et défis pour l'Afrique francophone

 5. Bible et héritage colonial francophone (The Bible and the colonial heritage)

-The author, Michel Kenmogne, is director of CABTAL in Cameroon.
+The author, Michel Kenmogne, was director of CABTAL in Cameroon and is now Executive Director of SIL International.
 The book was written in collaboration with Stephen Coerze (Wycliffe Bible Translators), Kathie Watters (SIL) and Lynell Zogbo (United Bible Societies).

 The cost of the book is $20 or 10,000 F CFA, not including postage.
-To order a copy write to: initiative_franc_cabtalatcabtal [dot] org or editionscleatyahoo [dot] fr
+To order a copy write to: initiative_franc_cabtal@cabtal.org or editionscle@yahoo.fr.